 Beyond his current work at the University of Cincinnati, Dr. Ono also sits on the Board of Directors of the Cincinnati Symphony Orchestra, the Japan-America-Society and the Alois Alzheimer’s Society.
 He chairs the board of the Global H.E.E.D (Promoting Health, Education and Economic Development) and co-chairs the Cincinnati/Northern Kentucky Early Grade-Level Reading Campaign.
 He is an active member of the Chancellor’s Ohio Completion Task Force of the Ohio Board of Regents as well as the Executive Committee of the STRIVE partnership and served on the Board of Advisors for Strive for College.
 He is also a Professor of Pediatrics within UC’s College of Medicine and Professor of Biology in the McMicken College of Arts and Sciences.

-Ellen van der Horst joined the Cincinnati USA Regional Chamber as president and CEO in March 2006.
-In the role, she leads the fifth-largest chamber of commerce in the country, with nearly 6,000 member businesses and a staff of 80 professionals.
+Ellen van der Horst served as president and CEO of the Cincinnati USA Regional Chamber from 2006 to 2014.
+In that role, she led the fifth-largest chamber of commerce in the country, with nearly 6,000 member businesses and a staff of 80 professionals.

 A native of Philadelphia, she came to Cincinnati as a young professional, getting her start at Procter & Gamble before establishing a successful 22-year career with The PNC Financial Services Group, most recently as executive vice president and chief marketing officer.